 Profile picture best practices on LinkedIn

-As a brand, you’ll most likely have your logo and brand colours as profile pictures on all social media platforms.
+As a brand, you’ll most likely have your logo and brand colors as profile pictures on all social media platforms.
 If you’re an influencer though, it’s best to adapt to the norms and best practices of the different platforms.

-You can be as wacky you want on Instagram if it aligns with your handle’s activity.
+You can be as wacky as you want on Instagram if it aligns with your handle’s activity.
 On LinkedIn, it’s best to be a little more conventional and conservative.
 It’s a very professional environment, so here at the least, it’s important that your face is properly visible and that your attire is decent.

 Profile picture best practices on Twitter

 A Twitter profile image can be very goofy or very professional depending on what you want to discuss (rant about?) on your profile.
-Like in other platforms, the profile picture is tiny when your threads appear on someone else’s feed, so choosing a colour that contrasts with the black/white theme of Twitter is a great idea!
+Like in other platforms, the profile picture is tiny when your threads appear on someone else’s feed, so choosing a color that contrasts with the black/white theme of Twitter is a great idea!

 Once you have selected the profile picture, you can start increasing your follower count with awesome posts, engaging stories, and accurate hashtags.
 Never underestimate the power of hashtags because they can make you go from nobody to an Insta celeb overnight.